 Multi-enterprise agreements can also be made in two ways.
 First, a multi-enterprise agreement can be made between two or more employers that are not single interest employers and employees.
 A trade union may or may not be covered by this type of agreement.
 Alternatively, a multi-enterprise agreement can be made for a genuine new enterprise (a greenfields agreement) between an employer or two or more employers that are single interest employers and one or more trade unions.

-Under the FW Act an agreement comes into operation seven days after the agreement is approved by Fair Work Commission (FWC) or a later day specified in the agreement (s 54 FW Act).
+Under the FW Act (s 54) an agreement comes into operation seven days after the agreement is approved by the FWC or a later day specified in the agreement.

 Since 1 July 2009 an enterprise agreement has needed to pass the “better off overall test” (BOOT) to be approved by the FWC.
 Agreements made prior to 27 March 2006 and between 28 March 2008 and 30 June 2009 were subject to the “no disadvantage test” before being approved.
 Section 193 of the FW Act provides that a non-greenfield, enterprise agreement passes the BOOT if the FWC is satisfied that each employee would be better off overall if the agreement applied to them than if the relevant modern award applied to them.
 If an enterprise agreement does not pass the BOOT, the FWC can accept an undertaking from the employer to remedy the deficiencies.

 For each type of enterprise agreement there are different procedures for making an agreement (s 182 FW Act; see “How enterprise agreements come into force”):

 • For a single enterprise agreement (that is not a greenfields agreement): the agreement is made when the majority of employees cast a valid vote in favour of approving the agreement.

 • For a multi-enterprise agreement (that is not a greenfields agreement): the agreement is made when the majority of employees of at least one of the employers cast a vote in favour of approving the agreement.